 Difference Between Tax Evasion vs Tax Avoidance

+The following article provides an outline for Tax Evasion vs Tax Avoidance.
 Taxes are the result of your earnings or by generating wealth by running a business.
-Paying the taxes by an individual or an entity is mandatory by law, however, it is still voluntary compliance.
-Payment of taxes can be done by planning or avoiding to the extent permissible by using the various tax-saving instruments.
-There is a third way as well which is Tax Evasion, where the income and the expenses are misrepresented, in order to not pay the liable taxes in part or full.
+Paying the taxes by an individual or an entity is mandatory by law; however, it is still voluntary compliance.
+Payment of taxes can be done by planning or avoiding to the extent permissible using various tax-saving instruments.
+There is a third way, which is Tax Evasion, where the income and the expenses are misrepresented to not pay the liable taxes in part or full.

 It is a situation when a taxpayer deliberately avoids disclosing/what is the true tax liability.
-They either choose non-payment or underpayment of taxes, which is not just ignorance of any law but is illegal and a punishable offense.
-It is willfully practiced by not reporting income at all or showing incorrect income, also by reporting expenses that are not legal or simply by not paying the liable taxes.
+Instead, they either choose non-payment or underpayment of taxes, which is not just ignorance of any law but is illegal and a punishable offense.
+It is willfully practiced by not reporting income at all or showing incorrect income and reporting expenses that are not legal or simply by not paying the liable taxes.

 It is a method of reducing the taxes that an individual or an entity is obliged to pay but in a legitimate way.
 It is a planned step taken by way of tax-saving instruments to lower these obligations.